cognitedata/cognite-grafana-datasource/README.md

 If you only want to see the data from one specific timeseries.

 - Simply start typing the name of the desired timeseries and then select it from the dropdown list.
-- Aggregation and granularity can be specified using corresponding fields (by default aggregation set to `avarage` and granularity calculated based on the time interval displayed)
+- Aggregation and granularity can be specified using corresponding fields (by default aggregation set to `average` and granularity calculated based on the time interval displayed)
 - You can also set a custom label and use the format `{{property}}` to pull data from the timeseries.
 E.g. `{{name}} - {{description}}`

 ![Select Timeseries](https://raw.githubusercontent.com/cognitedata/cognite-grafana-datasource/master/images/readme/image2.png)